Psychology of music: Processing rhythm

 Behavioural studies demonstrate that rhythm and pitch can be perceived separately, but that they also interact in creating a musical perception.
 Studies of auditory rhythm discrimination and reproduction in patients with brain injury have linked these functions to the auditory regions of the temporal lobe, but have shown no consistent localization or lateralization.
 Neuropsychological and neuroimaging studies have shown that the motor regions of the brain contribute to both perception and production of rhythms.

 Even in studies where subjects only listen to rhythms, the basal ganglia, cerebellum, dorsal premotor cortex (dPMC) and supplementary motor area (SMA) are often implicated.
 The analysis of rhythm may depend on interactions between the auditory and motor systems.

 Dynamics

 Dynamics in music refers to the volume of the music, or how loud the music is.
 25% of American adults have some form of hearing loss from exposure to loud noise excessively.
 Loud volume can cause hearing loss that can occur with one singular loud noise, or consistently listening to loud noises.
 High sound levels can damage the hairs in the inner ear that receive sound, which can cause permanent hearing loss.

-Music at a lower volume can reduce anxiety and blood pressure while improving mood, alertness, and memory.
-Listening to music at a moderate volume can maximize the benefits of listening to music.
-This happens because you receive all of the positive benefits of listening to music, without the risk of permanently damaging the delicate aspects of the ear.
+Listening to music at lower volumes has been associated with reduced anxiety and blood pressure, as well as improvements in mood, alertness, and memory.
+Moderate listening levels may maximize these benefits while minimizing the risk of hearing damage, as excessively loud sound exposure can harm the delicate structures of the ear.